andrewk0506/singledate-vms/README.md

 2. `docker-compose up` to run the containers in the foreground or `docker-compose up -d` to run them detached in the background (and `docker-compose logs -f` to tail the logs).
 3. App should run on `localhost:8000`

+**Note** If you are making changes to the environement docker-compose will not rebuild automatically, so run `docker-compose up --build`

 ## Stop an Environment

 - If `docker-compose` is running in the foreground, `CTRL+C` should stop the containers.